 Pepin County is comprised of the City of Durand, the villages of Pepin and Stockholm, and eight towns.
 It is most well known for being the birthplace of Laura Ingalls Wilder and the setting for her beloved autobiographical children’s novel, “Little House in the Big Woods.”
 The county is also a top vacation destination, boasting year-round outdoor recreational opportunities.

-Faculty, staff, and students working on UniverCity Year projects in Pepin County during the 2019-2020 academic year will focus on the county’s economic development and water quality efforts.
-Those interested in conducting independent research projects, teaching classes, or leading student work should contact Gavin Luter, UniverCity Alliance managing director.
+Faculty, staff, and students working on UniverCity Year projects in Pepin County during the 2019-2020 academic year will focus on the county’s economic development, education, and water quality efforts.

 Projects and courses

 - “Community branding for Durand.”
-Independent research project.
+Division of Extension project.
 Kristin Runge.

 - “Community economic analysis and business development strategies for Pepin County.”
-Independent research project.
+Division of Extension project.
 Steve Deller and Matt Kures.

-- “Community revitalization plans for Durand.”
+- “Downtown revitalization and redevelopment plan for Durand.”
 Urban & Regional Planning 912: Planning Workshop.
 Alfonso Morales.

-- “Economic development resources guidebook for Pepin County.”
+- “Economic resources in Pepin County.”
 Urban & Regional Planning 912: Planning Workshop.
 Alfonso Morales.

 - “Tourism marketing plans for Pepin County.”
 Journalism 445: Creative Campaign Messages.
 Doug McLeod.

-- “Feasibility study of composting manure in Pepin County.”
+- “Feasibility study of composting manure.”
 Civil Engineering 421: Environmental Sustainability Engineering.
 Andrea Hicks.

-- “Feasibility study of composting yard waste in Pepin County.”
+- “Feasibility study of composting yard waste.”
 Civil Engineering 421: Environmental Sustainability Engineering.
 Andrea Hicks.

-- “Health impact assessment of extreme weather in Pepin County.”
+- “Health impact assessment of multi-hazards” (final report).
+“Pep Talk” (interview with students).
 Environmental Studies 560: Health Impact Assessment of Global Environmental Change.
 Jonathan Patz.

 - “Sanitary treatment plan for Stockholm.”
 Civil & Environmental Engineering 578: Senior Capstone Design.
 Jan Kucher.

-- “Storm water management plan for Stockholm.”
+- “Stormwater mitigation plan for Stockholm.”
 Civil & Environmental Engineering 578: Senior Capstone Design.
 Jan Kucher.

 - “Water quality data, privacy, and communication strategies.”
 Environmental Studies 950: Environmental Monitoring Seminar.
 Steve Ventura.